 This smoothie is filling, and it can serve as a snack.
-The yogurt provides protein, and the cinnamon, chia seeds, and avocado help to balance the sugar from the blueberries.
+The yogurt provides protein, and the cinnamon, chia seeds, and avocado help provide flavor and aid in balancing blood sugar.

-Green tea is suitable for people with diabetes.
-It is rich in polyphenols, and some research has linked the intake of green tea to a decreased risk of diabetes and increased ability to process sugars.
+Green tea may be a good choice and is rich in polyphenols.
+Some research has linked the intake of green tea to a lower risk of cardiovascular disease and other conditions related to diabetes.

 - 1 tablespoon finely chopped ginger